pixelhandler/vagrant-dev-env/www/README.md

 	-  console.log(app);
 	-});

-Create symbolic link for `scripts` in the test directory, to load [require.js][requirejs] and main.js with one script element:
+Create symbolic link for `scripts` in the test directory, to load [require.js][requirejs] and main.js with one script element.
+I had an issue creating a symbolic link while in the precise64 box (using `vagrant ssh`), so I exited the ssh connection and made the link.

+	exit
-	cd /vagrant/www/test
+	cd www/test/
-	ln -s ../app/scripts ./scripts
+	ln -s ../app/scripts/ ./scripts
+	cd ../../ && vagrant ssh
+	cd /vagrant/www/

 The test runner index.html (see below) will use the directory `www/app/scripts` via the symbolic link (see above) to load the application's RequireJS main configuration file and to load the RequireJS library.